Hooker’s Lips Facts

 - Furthermore, the inhabitants of its endemic range have also discovered multiple uses for the species.
 Given its unique form, it makes a popular gift Valentine’s Day.
 Various parts of the tree have also been discovered to have medicinal properties.

 - Sadly, the truly fascinating Hooker’s Lips has now become Critically Endangered.
 It was moderately rare, to begin with.
 Now, its numbers and range have both been severely diminished by the dual threats of climate change and habitat loss.

 Hooker’s Lips Physical Description

+One thing in particular stands out the sharpest about the species.
 The most noteworthy feature of the tree consists, obviously, of the bright red lip-like structure.
 These actually consist of bracts that form temporarily, prior to the appearance of the flowers.

 - Kingdom: Plantae

 - Order: Gentianales